toebeann/BepInEx.ChainedEchoes/README.md

 No need to configure.
 Simply run the game as usual i.e. by launching from Steam/Epic Games/etc. If everything is correct, you will see a console pop up.

-### Configuration (Linux/SteamDeck)
+### Configuration (Linux)

+1. Make the `run_bepinex.sh` executable with `chmod u+x run_bepinex.sh`.
-1. In Steam, go to the game's properties and set the launch arguments to:
+2. In Steam, go to the game's properties and set the launch arguments to:
     ```
-    WINEDLLOVERRIDES="winhttp=n,b" %command%
+    ./run_bepinex.sh %command%
     ```
+    It may be necessary to replace `./run_bepinex.sh` with an absolute path to the script in your game folder.
-2. Run the game via Steam.
+3. Run the game via Steam.

+At this moment you will not see any clear indication that BepInEx is working.
+It is suggested to test by installing a simple plugin such as [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) and then pressing F1 to open the Configuration Manager window.

 ### Configuration (macOS)

 1. Make the `run_bepinex.sh` executable with `chmod u+x run_bepinex.sh`.
 2. In Steam, go to the game's properties and set the launch arguments to:
     ```
-    ./run_bepinex.sh %command%
+    "<path to game folder>/run_bepinex.sh" %command%
     ```
+    Make sure to replace `<path to game folder>` with the path to the folder where Chained Echoes is installed!
 3. Run the game via Steam.
+4. At this point, you may see a prompt warning you that "libdoorstop_x64.dylib" cannot be opened because the developer is unverified.
+In this case:
+   1. Open System Preferences.
+   2. Go to Security & Privacy and select the General tab.
+   3. Towards the bottom you should see a message saying that "libdoorstop_x64.dylib" was blocked from opening.
+Click the button "Open Anyway" and confirm the prompt that pops up.
+   4. Run the game via Steam.

 At this moment you will not see any clear indication that BepInEx is working.
-It is suggested to test by installing a simple plugin such as [ConfigurationManager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.
+It is suggested to test by installing a simple plugin such as [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) and then pressing F1 to open the Configuration Manager window.

 ## Useful links